ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

   * Vector Search
   * Hybrid Search

-* **Ranking:** It takes the documents that we found similar/relevant by retrieval system and rearranges them to improve their order of importance.
+* **Ranking:** It takes the documents that we found similar/relevant by retrieval system and re-arranges them, to improve their order of importance.